The Nova Saints: Name change and The Draft EP (2006–2008)

 The continuing influence of psychedelia and neo-psychedelia along with increasing dissatisfaction with their throw-away moniker led to a name change in mid-2006 to The Nova Saints.
 The origins of this name are unknown, though it has been variously suggested that it was inspired by William S. Burroughs' novel Nova Express, indie band Pale Saints and the 1986 film Short Circuit.

-Late 2006 saw The Nova Saints enter Moles Studio in Bath to record tracks for what would become their debut release The Draft EP.
+Late 2006 saw The Nova Saints enter Moles Studio in Bath, Somerset to record tracks for what would become their debut release The Draft EP.
 They returned in early 2007 to re-record early demo track "Sugar Coated" for inclusion on Northern Star Records' Psychedelica Volume 2 compilation.
 The Draft EP itself emerged a couple of months later to positive reviews.
 This was followed by a national tour, the first of two in 2007, and a return to the studio in the autumn to record more tracks – one of which, "Lights", appears on the Northern Star compilation Revolution in Sound.

 2008 began with another headlining tour, their largest to date, and saw the band feature in the O2 Wireless documentary Bristol: Our Music.